Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Summary and Conclusions

 \item Prestellar cores -- i.e. the immediate precursors of stars, as measured at $t_\mathrm{crit}$ -- have distinctive structural and dynamic properties, marking this as a key stage of star formation.
 However, our analysis implies that the CMF does not map directly to the IMF, at least on the high-mass end.
 In particular, we do not find evidence for massive prestellar cores supported by turbulence.
 Instead, given that the mass accretion rate measured at a fixed radius, $\dot M_\mathrm{in}(r=R_\mathrm{core})$ stays roughly constant or even slightly increases both before and after the collapse (\cref{fig:accretion_rate}(a)), our results suggest that more massive stars may form due to sustained accretion.
 After the sink particle forms, its accretion rate (which in a real system would be the onto a circumstellar disk) remains at a steady level $\sim (10\text{--}20) c_s^3/G$ (\cref{fig:accretion_rate}(b),(d)), comparable to $\dot M_\mathrm{in}(r=R_\mathrm{core})$. \end{enumerate}

-As noted in \citetalias{paperI}, a limitation of the present set of simulations is the absence of magnetic fields.
-It will be very interesting to consider models with varying magnetic field strength, in order to test whether the properties of critical cores end up being consistent with anisotropic model outlined in \citet{chen14,chen15}, in the sense of evolving to become magnetically supercritical by inflow along magnetic fields (reaching $v_A\sim c_s$), while simultaneously also having similar turbulence properties (with $\sigma_\mathrm{1D} \sim c_s$) to cores in the present simulations.
-It will be also interesting to examine how projection effects map the intrinsic power-law structure function found within the critical cores to observed linewidth--size relation, as discussed in \citetalias{moon24}.
-Our preliminary analysis indicates that, even though the intrinsic turbulent velocity dispersion grows in radius as a power law within cores, the line-of-sight velocity dispersion flattens toward the center in the sky plane due to the density-weighted projection effect.
-This implies that observed ``coherent cores,'' which have roughly constant non-thermal velocity dispersion profiles and shallower-than-\ac{BE} density profiles \citep[e.g.,][]{goodman98,pineda10,chen19} might be supported by turbulence, and evolving toward the onset of collapse.
+As noted in \citetalias{paperII}, a limitation of the present set of simulations is the absence of magnetic fields.
+It will be very interesting to consider models with varying magnetic field strength, in order to test whether the properties of critical cores end up being consistent with the anisotropic model outlined in \citet{chen14,chen15}, in the sense of evolving to become magnetically supercritical by inflow along magnetic fields (reaching $v_A\sim c_s$), while simultaneously also having similar turbulence properties (with $\sigma_\mathrm{1D} \sim c_s$) to cores in the present simulations.

+Another caveat is the omission of protostellar feedback in our simulations.
+The injection of energy and momentum via radiation and outflows can play a significant role in regulating accretion onto nascent protostars.
+Properly modeling these processes is therefore crucial for understanding the full star formation process.
+The injected momentum can also locally perturb the velocity field within nearby prestellar cores \citep[e.g.,][]{verliat22,neralwar24}, although protostellar outflows are usually highly collimated such that substantial fraction of core-forming dense gas could remain intact (\citealt{hansen12}; see also \citealt{frank14,bally16} for a review).
+In the future, it might be interesting to compare the sonic radius distribution of critical cores with and without outflow feedback included.

+\acknowledgments We thank the anonymous referee for constructive comments which greatly improved the quality of this paper.
+This work was supported in part by grant 510940 from the Simons Foundation to E.~C.\ Ostriker.
+Computational resources for this project were provided by Princeton Research Computing, a consortium including PICSciE and OIT at Princeton University.